-As owner and President of Sandra Academy of Salon Services, I have many responsibilities in the daily operations of Sandra Academy but the most exciting duty for me is to welcome you to the very exciting and fulfilling world of Massage.
-This career path can offer endless opportunities to those of you who hold a deep passion for your art and a strong willingness to strive for success through solid dedication and commitment to your chosen career in massage.
-Sandra Academy is honored to be a part of your exciting journey and our faculty and staff share with you their commitment to help you become a successful professional in this elite group.
+As owner and President of Sandra Academy of Salon Services, I have many responsibilities in the daily operations of Sandra Academy but the most exciting duty for me is to welcome you to the very exciting and fulfilling world of Cosmetology Arts & Sciences.
+This career path can offer endless opportunities to those of you who hold a deep passion for your art and a strong willingness to strive for success through solid dedication and commitment to your chosen career in cosmetology arts and sciences.
+Sandra Academy is honored to be a part of your exciting journey and our faculty and staff share with you their commitment to helping you become a successful professional in this elite group.

-A professional technician in the wellness industry is always in demand by clients and financial security can be attained according to your desire and commitment to become a licensed professional and complete graduation.
-The massage and wellness professions are big business.
-Every working day, approximately three million women and men attend their favorite beauty salon, barber shop or spa and spend millions of dollars a year on beauty and wellness services.
+A professional technician in the beauty industry is always in demand by clients and financial security can be attained according to your desire and commitment to become a licensed professional and complete graduation.
+The beauty profession is a big business.
+Every working day, approximately three million women and men attend their favorite beauty salon, barber shop or spa and spend millions of dollars a year on beauty services.
 These clients are most selective in choosing a highly trained professional who can meet their needs.
-Top rewards go to those men and women who acquire specialized skills through an education provided to them at Sandra Academy.
-If you have a desire to work with people and demonstrate a commitment to the time, energy and discipline necessary for success, then Sandra Academy is pleased to provide you an opportunity to complete a chosen program and join other professionals in the wellness industry.
+Top rewards go to those men and women who acquire cutting and styling techniques, skin care and manicuring skills through an education provided to them at Sandra Academy.
+If you have a desire to work with people and demonstrate a commitment to the time, energy, and discipline necessary for success, then Sandra Academy is pleased to provide you an opportunity to complete a chosen program and join other professionals in the beauty industry.